JustBobinAround/Fi/project_plan.md

 keyboard.
 I think for the global escape, I will remap ctrl+enter to send `ctrl+]` and then also send ctrl+enter because I use that for slack a lot at my job.

+### Ideas for the future:
+- wasm/leptos terminal emulator ssr component using stuff from this project